dshanske/indieweb-post-kinds/lib/parse-this/readme.md

 ## Changelog

+### 1.0.1 ( 2021-04-02 )

+* Remove SimplePie as a dependency as the latest version 1.5.6 is now bundled with WordPress as of 5.6.
+* Remove MB polyfill due issues with PHP8.0 compatibility in favor of simpler solution.

 ### 1.0.0 ( 2020-12-15 )

 * First Official Release.
 Prior to this point it was in a point release.